PSIFA Resource Page

 Further information on PSIFA's history and early days can be found elsewhere on this site where we have an earlier short article on PSIFA's 30th anniversary get-together.
 Then there is also PSIFA's 10th anniversary reunion report: at the bottom of that page you will find a link to the 10th anniversary (pre-word processing) edition of Hypo Space, and a direct link to this is also here.
 (Do remember that the early PSIFA publications were produced in the years before desktop publishing and home computers: everything had to be done by hand with lettraset and a typewriter!)

-PSIFA's logo for 'speculative fiction' fans embodies both 'fantasy' and 'science fiction' being a fantasy dragon riding a science fictional (SFnal) flying saucer.
+PSIFA's logo for 'speculative fiction' fans was specifically designed from a brief arising from one of PSIFA's earliest meetings.
+It was specifically designed to embody both 'fantasy' and 'science fiction' elements.
+First generation PSIFAn, Julian Barker, realised the design from this brief with the SF/Fnal elements being a fantasy dragon riding a science fictional (SFnal) flying saucer.
 Conversely, if you are a science fiction purist, it can alternatively be considered as a 'cryptozoological' creature riding a flying saucer.

 The colour version of the logo for button badges can be downloaded here.